Cohesys Android Q 10 for Boundary Devices Nitrogen8M Mini¶

 Load your FreeRTOS application¶

-With the MCUXpresso SDK you can develop your own real time application, and Coyesys OS is ready to run it.
+With the MCUXpresso SDK you can develop your own real time application, and Cohesys OS is ready to run it.
 In particular the Nitrogen8M Mini SBC allows JTAG for MCU code debugging.
 Boundary Devices provides this expansion Daughter Board which includes Exposed JTAG pins, SPI to CAN Bus transceiver, UART, I2C, and other pins exposed.
 See Nitrogen8M Mini schematic or user manual to see full list of exposed pins.